 TEN PRACTICAL TIPS FROM INDUSTRY EXPERTS

 1.Avoid second hand information from bloggers, governmental authorities and main-stream media (social driven info is usually biased towards the sensational and self-appointed experts).
-One possible indicator of poor information is an expert referring to the virus as “COVID-19.”
-The virus is correctly described as is SARS CoV-2; the resulting disease is COVID-19.
-Experts would not make that fundamental mistake.
 There are a number of experts that provide credible and reliable information on their YouTube channels.
 Authoritative experts are readily found that provide data and studies to back up what they say.
 Generally, you will find the most credible experts will admit that the virus, masks and vaccines do not follow any convenient scientific or political narrative.
 Another possible indicator of a non-compromised source of information is a doctor or other health authority that acknowledges pandemic response is done on an individual basis and not a "one size fits all" approach.

 2. Educate yourself on respiratory protection and learn what types of masks are appropriate for what situation.
 Wearing a mask increases moisture levels in your lungs, which is a good thing, particularly during the winter or when the air is very dry.
 However, wearing masks excessively and when not necessary can have a negative impact on the immune system.

 3. While we know that virus transmission is mostly airborne, disinfecting or avoiding common touch surfaces (e.g. door handles and elevator buttons) can be helpful in limiting exposure to contagion.
 It is helpful for immune compromised individuals to wear disposable gloves if in contact with public common touch surfaces.
 Non-disposal gloves also offer some protection to you and others.